Create and Connect a Micronaut Application to a Google MySQL Database

 Run this command to create a MySQL instance:

-gcloud sql instances create gdk-guides-mysql \
+MYSQL_HOST=$(gcloud sql instances create $DB_INSTANCE_NAME \

 --database-version=MYSQL_8_0 \